nuclewall/nuclewall/README.md

 # Some technical changes

-- Reviewed the most of functions and algorithms, made more robust and efficient.
+- Refactored most of the algorithms, made more robust and efficient.
 - Implemented IP-MAC access logging compatible with the law of Turkey internet (5651).
 - Developed an OpenSSL based Timestamp Authority to sign IP-MAC Address logs, compatible with the law of Turkey internet.
 (5651)
 - Developed a samba server interface that enables sending access logs to Windows machines over SMB protocol.